Chem 221 - Biochemistry for Science Majors » Fall 2021 » L2 Water Part 1 of 2

 C. that cannot be used to buffer

-D. values greater than 2
+D. values less than 1

 Question #9